 My own deep political belief in equal human rights (regardless of sex or gender identity, or any other intersecting social identity) provides further motivation to help counter this disturbing trend with evidence-based and inclusive research approaches and content.
 I am very proud of the why we say ‘people who menstruate’ blog, even though the social media backlash it unleashed was, and remains, deeply upsetting.
 At least I have the support of the wider menstrual health and rights movement.
 Menstrual health matters, language matters and fighting social and political discrimination also matters.

 References are at the bottom of this page...

 Please contact us if you’d like any more information, or to let us know your thoughts.

-In 2013, Sally started researching the role of the menstrual cycle in ill health after experiencing unexplained nausea and vomiting, and then developing asthma after taking hormonal medication to deal with this issue.
-The difficulty she faced in trying to find evidence-based and unbiased information on this 'taboo' topic led to the creation of Menstrual Matters.
+In 2013, I started researching the role of the menstrual cycle in ill health after experiencing unexplained nausea and vomiting, and then developing asthma after taking hormonal medication to deal with this issue.
+The difficulty I faced in trying to find evidence-based and unbiased information on this 'taboo' topic led to the creation of Menstrual Matters.
 The website helps people to 'check, track, manage and learn about' their cyclical experiences.
 The blog looks into how menstrual taboos and gender myths directly contribute to ‘bad science’, inadequate medical knowledge and training, and wider social inequalities.